echoromeo/pynobo/README.md

 ## Backwards compatibility

-Synchronous wrapper methods are available for compatibility with v1.1.2, but it is recommended to switch to the async methods.
-If `loop` is not provided, initializing will start the async event loop in a daemon thread, discover and connect to hub before returning as before.
+Synchronous wrapper methods are available for compatibility with v1.1.2, but it is recommended to switch to the async methods by initializing the hub with `synchronous=False`.
+Otherwise, initializing will start the async event loop in a daemon thread, discover and connect to hub before returning as before.

     import time
     from pynobo import nobo